charperthetus/test/README.md

 ## Theme updates

-In order to pull in any changes made to the theme, you will need to run the `sencha app build` command again to pull in said changes (see above for information about Sencha Cmd).
+In order to pull in any changes made to the theme, you will need to run the `mvn clean package` command in the root of the project to pull in said changes.

+## Troubleshooting

+Q: I'm getting 404's in my project looking for `thetus-uikit`, what gives?
+A: UIKit is a separate resource that is a Maven dependency in this project.
+Run `mvn clean package` in the root of the project to download it (it's not under git).

+Q: My `mvn` is failing on UIKit, saying the resource is unavailable.
+A: You need a `settings.xml` in the `.m2` of your machine.
+Typically this is in your home (~) folder on Mac/Unix machines and IS HIDDEN!
+Visit [Artifactory](http://artifactory) to generate one.

+Q: The `mvn` build is failing saying that it can't resolve or find phantom.js
+A: You need to export it in your `.bash_profile` (or equivalent) on your machine.
+This might look like: `export PATH:/Users/your-name/bin/Sencha/Cmd/3.1.2.342/phantomjs/phantomjs`

+Q: My build is warning me that the deft.js dependency isn't being resolved.
+A: This should now be fixed, but you'll likely need to run `sencha repo add -address http://packages.deftjs.org/ -name deftjs`

+Q: My theme isn't working properly, or my JavaScrip override isn't working.
+A: Currently, `mvn clean package` and `sencha app build` don't update the bootstrap.js manifest (which organizes the javascript class-path mapping).
+Run `sencha app refresh && sencha app build` to resolve.